 - on a low to medium flame, simmer the pulp till it starts thickening and reaches a ketchup like consistency. takes about 35 to 40 minutes.

-- pour the sodium benzoate solution to the hot tomato ketchup.
+pour the sodium benzoate solution to the hot tomato ketchup. stir very well.

-- serve tomato ketchup with any snack or appetizer.
+serve tomato sauce with any snack or appetizer.

 1. rinse the tomatoes in water and then drain them. use fresh ripe tomatoes.